Faith at Central College

 Students have various opportunities to explore their faith at Central.
 Whether through Campus Ministries’ functions or academic pursuits, Central College is dedicated to the development of the total person, including through spiritual formation.

-Independent organizations, InterVarsity Christian Fellowship (IVCF) and Fellowship of Christian Athletes (FCA), work in conjunction with Campus Ministries in the greater ministry toward campus.
-They hold ministry gatherings on Wednesday and Thursday nights and work with Campus Ministries to coordinate small groups and other events.
-Click to learn more about Campus Ministries.
+Independent organizations, InterVarsity Christian Fellowship and Fellowship of Christian Athletes, work in conjunction with Campus Ministries in the greater ministry toward campus.
+They hold ministry gatherings Tuesday and Thursday nights and work with Campus Ministries to coordinate small groups and other events.

-A major in religion is an integral part of a liberal arts education.
-At Central, the religion department offers courses in Biblical studies, the history of Christian thought, world religions, ethics, theology, as well as applied courses.
-Learn more about the religion major.
+Study of religion is an integral part of a liberal arts education.
+Central’s religion department offers the religion major and courses in biblical studies, the history of Christian thought, world religions, ethics, theology and applied courses.